 No school, no trains, no Eiffel Tower: France on strike

-French teachers, doctors and workers at the Eiffel Tower have walked off the job to join striking train drivers
+Teachers, doctors and Eiffel Tower workers have walked off their jobs in France to join striking train drivers in resisting President Emmanuel Macron's overhaul of the pension system

-PARIS -- Teachers, doctors, lawyers and workers at the Eiffel Tower — people from across the French workforce walked off the job Tuesday to resist a higher retirement age, and to preserve a welfare system they fear their business-friendly president wants to dismantle.
+PARIS -- Teachers, doctors, Eiffel Tower employees and workers across the French labor force walked off the job Tuesday to resist a higher retirement age and to preserve a welfare system they fear their business-friendly president wants to dismantle.

+Lighting red flares and marching beneath a blanket of multi-colored union flags, thousands of angry workers snaked through French cities from Brittany on the Atlantic to the Pyrenees in the south to oppose President Emmanuel Macron's overhaul of the French pension system.

 Hospitals requisitioned workers to ensure key services Tuesday, as nurses, doctors and pharmacists went on strike to save a once-vaunted public hospital system that’s struggling after years of cost cuts.

-Police barricaded Macron’s Elysee Palace hours ahead of a new protest through the capital Tuesday afternoon, bracing for potential violence by yellow vest activists or other radical demonstrators angry over economic injustice.
+Police in Paris barricaded the presidential Elysee Palace hours ahead of a new protest on Tuesday afternoon, bracing for potential violence by yellow vest activists or other radical demonstrators angry over economic injustice.

+Across the French capital, union leaders demanded that Macron drop the retirement reform.

+“They should open their eyes,” Philippe Martinez, the head of hard-left union CGT, said at the head of the Paris march.

-Pressure is mounting on Macron after the key architect of his pension overhaul resigned Monday over alleged conflicts of interest.
+Nationwide, the number of striking workers Tuesday was up from a similar cross-sector walkout last week., adding pressure to Macron, The president was already on the back foot after the key architect of his pension overhaul resigned Monday over alleged conflicts of interest.

 Several European countries have raised the retirement age or cut pensions in recent years to keep up with lengthening life expectancy and slowing economic growth.
 Macron argues that France needs to do the same.